bramtechs/bramtechs/README.md

 ### Hi there 👋
-I do a variety of things, mostly game-programming in LibGDX (Kotlin) or Unity.
+I do a variety of things, mostly game-programming in LibGDX (Kotlin) and Unity.

 Still makes websites the old fashioned way.